-Little Millet is also called Moraiyo, Kutki, Shavan, and Sama.
+Little Millet is one of the major in list of millets, it is also called Moraiyo, Kutki, Shavan, and Sama.
 It is loaded with vitamin B and essential minerals such as Calcium, Iron, Zinc, and Potassium.
 Little Millet is largely used in Southern states of India in numerous traditional dishes.
 It is a healthier alternative to rice and does not cause weight gain.

 8. Barnyard Millet

-Barnyard Millet is also known as Sanwa.
+Barnyard Millet is popular in millets name list and also known as Sanwa.
 It is stacked with high amounts of dietary fibres that help improve bowel movement and aiding weight loss.
 It is rich in calcium and phosphorus, which can strengthen bone density.

 9. Broomcorn Millet